CloudBreadPaPa/azureml-tensorflow-object-detection/README.md

+# DO NOT USE THIS PROJECT AS PRODUCTION
+This project built for tensorflow object detection API training test purpose for AzureML.
+Tensorflow object detection API running model could not be controlled by AzureML during the training.
+You must not use this project as production and consider change it Keras or PyTorch object detection.

 # Tensorflow Object Detection on AzureML project
 This repo is building Tensorflow Object Detection on AzureML - Azure Machine Learning Service.
 This repo include Python based AzureML development code.